"In Conversation With...Louise English"

 Actor Louise English,

-now starring as Snow White in the pantomime at the Theatre Royal in Lincoln,
+Snow White in the pantomime at the Theatre Royal in Lincoln,

 says vanity surgery is unnecessary.